ry4ngch/React-Boilerplates/README.md

 - **`inputPrefix`**  (Optional)
   - **Type**: `ReactNode`
   - **Description**: Include an icon at the front of the dropdown field.
-To use this, `FormPrefix` component can be imported from the Salient library.
+To use this, `FormAffix` component can be imported from the Salient library.
 Alternatively, you may defined your own component to be used.
-It is possible to use external icon package such as fontAwesome as well, by including the fontAwesome icon directly in the `icon` parameter of the `FormPrefix` component.
+It is possible to use external icon package such as fontAwesome as well, by including the fontAwesome icon directly in the `icon` parameter of the `FormAffix` component.
   - **In-built Icons**:
     - Directional Icons: `icon-chevron-left`, `icon-chevron-right`, `icon-chevron-up`, `icon-chevron-down`, `icon-left`, `icon-right`, `icon-up`, `icon-down`, `icon-backward`, `icon-forward`, `icon-step-backward`, `icon-step-forward`, `icon-right-arrow`, `icon-left-arrow`, `icon-top-arrow`, `icon-bottom-arrow`
     - File Type Icons:  `icon-file`, `icon-video`, `icon-photo`, `icon-folder`